just-jim/CDS/README.md

 In order to emulate the functionalities of the external domains I will expose an API in each service to simulate actions from those mocked domains.
 - Asset domain:
   - POST `/assets/:id` this endpoint will trigger a message to be published on the sqs for an asset that was created
-  - POST `/assets/all` this endpoint will trigger messages to be published on the sqs for all the assets that was created at once
+  - POST `/assets/all` this endpoint will trigger messages to be published on the sqs for all the assets that were created at once
 - Briefing domain:
   - GET `/briefings/:name` this endpoint will simulate the exposed API that we assume the Briefing domain would have in order to retrieve a briefing by name
   - GET `/briefings` this endpoint will simulate the exposed API that we assume the Briefing domain would have in order to retrieve all briefings